rikesheikir/github-slideshow/_posts/0000-01-02-rikesheikir.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Yo welcome to my slide!"
 ---
-Yo Folks!!!
 Use the left arrow to go back!